KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Related works

+Furthermore, it was reported that normalization reduces prior caused by the training data imbalance issue ~\cite{liu2017sphereface}.
+Therefore, modeling the hyperspherical distribution of facial features, particularly the von Mises-Fisher distribution, has drawn attention from recent works~\cite{hasnat2017mises, zhe2019directional, li2021spherical}.
+Specifically, they produce the belongingness probability from a predicted or mini-batch estimated concentration.
+Although vMF Loss~\cite{zhe2019directional} mentions the class concentration parameter, it simply uses a fixed value across classes as a scaling parameter while trying to minimize the distance between the visual representation and the mean representation of the corresponding class.
+In contrast, we propose two alternative approaches, namely, the memory buffer and momentum encoder, to manage the concentrations of all classes simultaneously.
+Thereby, we can modulate the concentrations' diversity and, generally, adjust our loss upon the relative learning difficulty and imbalance of an individual class.

-\textbf{Margin-based Loss Function.} Considering that the learned features obtained using the conventional softmax loss were shown not to be discriminative enough for practical face recognition problem, current SOTA deep face recognition methods mostly introduce margin-based loss functions as in \citep{deng2019arcface, liu2017sphereface, wang2018cosface, liu2019fair, huang2020curricularface}.
-However, there have been several challenges reported, especially dataset imbalance or sample difficultness, to be common for deep face recognition tasks.
-Based on this observation, there are several methods that aim to overcome these challenges such as Fair Loss \citep{liu2019fair} or CurricularFace \citep{huang2020curricularface} by introducing Reinforcement Learning (RL) agent and negative margin, respectively.
-However, the introduction of an additional network to train on top of a backbone is not only a non-trivial task, but also a computational overhead to the training procedure.
-Meanwhile, although the negative margin introduced by CurricularFace addresses the challenge of a sample difficultness, it does not take the class imbalance into account.
-Thereby, our proposed KappaFace aims to address both challenges, class difficultness and its imbalance, with no additional trainable parameters.
+\textbf{Margin-based Loss Functions.} Given that the features learned using the traditional softmax loss have not been discriminative enough for practical face recognition tasks, state-of-the-art (SOTA) deep face recognition methods often incorporate margin-based loss functions, as demonstrated in~\cite{deng2019arcface, liu2017sphereface, wang2018cosface, liu2019fair, huang2020curricularface}. {Furthermore, margin-based loss functions have also been introduced in semi-supervised learning.
+Ada-CM introduces adaptive margins to effectively leverage unlabeled {data} by learning facial expression features}~\cite{li2022towards}.

+However, there have been several challenges reported with margin-based losses, {such as} dataset imbalance or sample learning {difficulty}.
+Based on this observation, there are several methods that aim to overcome these challenges, such as Fair Loss ~\cite{liu2019fair} or CurricularFace ~\cite{huang2020curricularface} by introducing Reinforcement Learning (RL) agent and negative margin, respectively.
+However, the introduction of an additional network to train on top of a backbone is not only a non-trivial task, but also a computationally intense task for training.
+Meanwhile, though the negative margin introduced by CurricularFace addresses the challenge of sample learning difficulty, it does not take the class imbalance into account.
+Thereby, our proposed KappaFace aims to address both challenges, class learning difficulty and its imbalance, with no additional trainable parameters.